 But the different approaches to scientific discovery employ different terminologies.
 In particular, the term “logic” of discovery is sometimes used in a narrow sense and sometimes broadly understood.
 In the narrow sense, “logic” of discovery is understood to refer to a set of formal, generally applicable rules by which novel ideas can be mechanically derived from existing data.
 In the broad sense, “logic” of discovery refers to the schematic representation of reasoning procedures.
 “Logical” is just another term for “rational”.
 Moreover, while each of these responses combines philosophical analyses of scientific discovery with empirical research on actual human cognition, different sets of resources are mobilized, ranging from AI research and cognitive science to historical studies of problem-solving procedures.
 Also, the responses parse the process of scientific inquiry differently.
 Often, scientific inquiry is regarded as having two aspects, viz. generation and validation of new ideas.
 At times, however, scientific inquiry is regarded as having three aspects, namely generation, pursuit or articulation, and validation of knowledge.
 In the latter framework, the label “discovery” is sometimes used to refer just to generation and sometimes to refer to both generation and pursuit.

-The first response to the challenge of the context distinction draws on a broad understanding of the term “logic” to argue that a logic of scientific discovery can be developed (section 6).
+The first response to the challenge of the context distinction draws on a broad understanding of the term “logic” to argue that we cannot but admit a general, domain-neutral logic if we do not want to assume that the success of science is a miracle (Jantzen 2016) and that a logic of scientific discovery can be developed (section 6).
 The second response, drawing on a narrow understanding of the term “logic”, is to concede that there is no logic of discovery, i.e., no algorithm for generating new knowledge.
 Philosophers who take this approach argue that the process of discovery follows an identifiable, analyzable pattern (section 7).
 Others argue that discovery is governed by a methodology.
 The methodology of discovery is a legitimate topic for philosophical analysis (section 8).
-All of these responses assume that there is more to discovery than a “eureka moment.”
+All of these responses assume that there is more to discovery than a eureka moment.
 Discovery comprises processes of articulating and developing the creative thought.
 These are the processes that can be examined with the tools of philosophical analysis.
 The third response to the challenge of the context distinction also assumes that discovery is or at least involves a creative act.
 But in contrast to the first two responses, it is concerned with the creative act itself.
 Philosophers who take this approach argue that scientific creativity is amenable to philosophical analysis (section 9).

 The first response to the challenge of the context distinction is to argue that discovery is a topic for philosophy of science because it is a logical process after all.
 Advocates of this approach to the logic of discovery usually accept the overall distinction between the two processes of conceiving and testing a hypothesis.
 They also agree that it is impossible to put together a manual that provides a formal, mechanical procedure through which innovative concepts or hypotheses can be derived: There is no discovery machine.
 But they reject the view that the process of conceiving a theory is a creative act, a mysterious guess, a hunch, a more or less instantaneous and random process.
 Instead, they insist that both conceiving and testing hypotheses are processes of reasoning and systematic inference, that both of these processes can be represented schematically, and that it is possible to distinguish better and worse paths to new knowledge.